 Scholarship information is available here.

-You may be eligible for the Aston Aspire Care Leavers Scholarship, which provides a £500 scholarship in Year One and £1250 in your Placement Year.
+You might be eligible for the Aston Aspire Care Leavers Scholarship, which provides a £500 scholarship in Year One and £1250 in your Placement Year.

 If Birmingham is your Local Authority you may be entitled to a one-off Higher Education Bursary of £2,000.
 Birmingham local authority may also help you with accommodation (rent) costs and travel to and from university.